-The Alive at 25 Program is taught by off-duty Douglas County deputies, and officers from other agencies, that truly believe in the importance of this early intervention program designed to prevent driving decisions that can have tragic consequences.
-These deputies, emotionally impacted by their daily activities which may include responding to crash fatalities caused by inexperienced drivers, are able to relate significant and real-life examples from working car crashes and fatalities involving inexperienced drivers.
+The Alive at 25 Program is taught by off-duty DCSO deputies and officers from other agencies who believe in the importance of this early intervention program designed to prevent driving decisions that can have tragic consequences.
+The deputies use real-life examples from working car crashes and fatalities involving inexperienced drivers.

-Tuition is $39.00 for students who are taking the class to obtain their driver’s permit and $79.00 for students referred by the DA’s Office or Courts (point reduction/plea bargain/court-ordered.)
+- Tuition is $39.00 for students who are taking the class to obtain their driver’s permit

 - $79.00 for students referred by the district attorney’s office or the courts to reduce their points or as part of a plea bargain.

 What are Colorado’s permit and driver’s license requirements?

 - Drivers under 18 are required to hold an instruction permit for at least 12 months before getting a driver’s license.
 An instruction permit allows them to drive when accompanied by a licensed driver ages 21 or older.
 Colorado residents 15 to 18 years old can get an instruction permit.

 - For a driver to obtain an instruction permit at age 15, they must provide documentation that they have completed a state-approved driver’s education course through a private driving school.

 - or a driver to obtain an instruction permit at age 15 ½ , they must provide documentation that they have completed 4 ½-hour, state-approved awareness program, such as Alive at 25.